KDE/documentation-docs-kdenlive-org/project_and_asset_management/library.rst

       :alt: kdenlive2308_library_expand_clip.webp
       :width: 350px

-      :menuselection:`Menu --> Timeline`
+      :menuselection:`Menu --> Sequence`

    Often, you want to edit the contents of a library clip right after after you have placed it on the timeline. **Expanding** means that you want to break up a library clip into its contents for further editing.
 So, simply select the library clip in the timeline.
-Then choose :menuselection:`Menu --> Timeline --> Current Clip --> Expand Clip`.
+Then choose :menuselection:`Menu --> Sequence --> Current Clip --> Expand Clip`.
 Alternatively, you can :doc:`create a keyboard shortcut</user_interface/menu/settings_menu/configure_shortcuts>` for that.

 .. container:: clear-both